edgedb/easy-edgedb/chapter1/index.md

 }
 ```

 This only tells us that there are three objects of type `City`.
 To see inside them, we can add property or link names to the query.
-This is called describing the {ref}`shape <docs:ref_eql_expr_shapes>` of the data we want.
+This is called describing the {ref}`shape <docs:ref_eql_shapes>` of the data we want.
 We'll select all `City` types and display their `modern_name` with this query:

 ```edgeql
 SELECT City {